Code-Institute-Submissions/personal-training/README.md

 ## User Experience

 This project is merely intended to showcase my skills as a UI designer.
-My ability to build a web page and appropriately style
+My ability to appropriately style a web page whilst making it easy to navigate and fit for purpose.
+I thought it would be a good idea to build a web page for a personal training service.
+This would be a B2C website

 ## Wireframes